Ron P. Swegman

-Literary career
+Early life and education

-Swegman was born in Pittsburgh, Pennsylvania and attended Penn State where, as an undergraduate, he wrote and edited for the university's newspaper, The Daily Collegian.
+Swegman was born in Pittsburgh, Pennsylvania and attended Pennsylvania State University, where, as an undergraduate, he wrote and edited for the university's newspaper, the Daily Collegian.

+Career

 A post-baccalaureate fellowship at The Poynter Institute steered him toward incorporating illustrations into his writing projects.
 He settled in Philadelphia, Pennsylvania, freelancing fiction, journalism, and poetry, much of which appeared in the Zine movement during the 1990s.
 A broadside, museum of buildings: poems, was published in 1998.

 His first full-length book, Philadelphia on the Fly (2005), introduced a new generation of American outdoor writing with a new set of interests and values: urban angling in the shadow of city skylines; mountain biking to regional fishing destinations; birding as a guide to the fish; and poetic prose writing to describe the practical "How To" strategies for luring fish to the artificial fly.
 His second, Small Fry: The Lure of the Little (2009), portrays these same themes on a broader geographical canvas.

 A noted authority on Tenkara fishing, the Japanese fly casting style, Swegman is a contributing writer to several publications, including Eastern Fly Fishing, The Fisherman, The Flyfish Journal, and Tenkara Magazine.
 Native and invasive urban plants are also documented in his ongoing online project: "Wildflowers of the West Village" - documenting urban nature in New York City.
 He has resided there since 2009.